NiclasEich/FlyAway/README.md

 ## Syncing files

+Use `FlyAwaySync pull` to sync from a remote directory.
-use the `sync_directory()` function to sync a directory to a remote machine.
+Use `FlyAwaySync push` to sync to a remote directory.

-Hosts, and remote directories are cached.
+## Cache

+Every local directory and remote machine caches the last chosen remote directory locally, so you do not need to enter it everytime.